A small, well-built Chinese electric vehicle poses a big threat to the American auto industry - ExBulletin

 Some members of Congress are urging Biden to ban imports of Chinese vehicles, while others have proposed even higher tariffs.
 This includes vehicles made in Mexico by Chinese companies that would now be largely exempt from tariffs.

-Ford CEO Jim Farley saw Caresoft working on the Seagull and observed BYD's rapid growth across the world, particularly in Europe, where he led Ford's operations.
+Ford CEO Jim Farley saw Caresoft's work on the Seagull and observed BYD's rapid growth across the world, particularly in Europe, where he led Ford's operations.
 He decides to change companies.
 A small team at Skunkworks is designing a new small electric vehicle from scratch to keep costs low and quality high, it told analysts earlier this year.

 Chinese manufacturers, Farley said, sold almost no electric vehicles in Europe two years ago, but they now have 10% of the electric vehicle market.
 It is likely that they will export worldwide and eventually sell to the United States.